shalom2552/IntroToDataScience/HW1/README.md

 # HW1 - london

-Markup : * Check for Pandas in the virtual machine
+* Check for Pandas in the virtual machine
-			* chack for pip
+* Chack for pip

 ## Things left to do